41 Golden Facts About McDonald's

-Richard and Mac opened their first location in San Bernardino, California in 1940 using a menu that would seem slightly puzzling today.
+Richard and Mac McDonald opened their first location in San Bernardino, California in 1940 using a menu that would seem slightly puzzling today.
 Though barbecued meat was their specialty, the brothers also served peanut butter and jelly sandwiches, chili with baked beans, and slices of pie.
 After noticing most of their sales came from hamburgers, the McDonalds closed for three months in 1948 to retool their menu.
 They restricted themselves to just nine items, including burgers, drinks, and potato chips.
 (The pie stayed.)

 To mark their 1948 facelift, McDonald’s introduced an official company mascot: Speedee, a burger-faced chef with a bow tie that looked like he was in a perpetual rush.
 The brothers noted that his round head would make a good base for a lollipop, and decided to hand out Speedee-shaped treats to orphanages and children’s hospitals as a charitable form of advertising.
 Unfortunately, Speedee seemed a little too similar to Alka-Seltzer mascot Speedy, patron saint of upset stomachs.
 To avoid confusion, Speedee was retired in 1962.

 After sending Speedee away, McDonald’s latched on to the concept of a spokes-clown.
 Future Today show weatherman Willard Scott was hired in 1963 after a stint as TV’s Bozo the Clown.
 By 1966, however, the company had plans to hire duplicate Ronalds to make appearances around the country: Fearing they would be unable to find heavyset actors to match Scott’s stocky build, they let him go.
-(Today, a full-time svelte Ronald can make roughly $40,000 a year, and is forbidden from disclosing his identity in public.)
+(Today, a full-time svelte Ronald can make roughly $40,000 a year, and is forbidden from disclosing their identity in public.)

-It’s reasonable to think massive chain retailers like Walmart or Toys 'R' Us have the toy industry on lockdown, but thanks to their promotional habits, it turns out McDonald’s hands over more toys than any other business on the planet.
+It’s reasonable to think massive chain retailers like Walmart or Target have the toy industry on lockdown, but thanks to their promotional habits, it turns out McDonald’s hands over more toys than any other business on the planet.
 More than 20 percent of the franchise’s sales come from Happy Meals, which feature a regular rotation of tiny trinkets.
 In 2013, the company was also poised to become the UK’s largest children’s book distributor when it substituted books for plastic prizes in the meals.

 Soda snobs have observed that the fountain drinks at McDonald’s locations seem to taste better than anywhere else.
 The company speculates that could be due to the fact they adhere to Coke’s strict guidelines for serving: the water and syrup mix are pre-chilled before being added to dispensers, and their straws are a little wider than usual so “all that Coke taste can hit your taste buds.”